 Globally, almost two-thirds of companies with effective health and productivity programmes believe they perform better than their competitors.
 Many CGF members know that when they focus on mitigating the impact of non-communicable diseases and make it easier for their employees to pursue healthier lifestyle choices, the company does well while the employees live better lives.

-A Harvard University study found an average return on investment (ROI) of more than 200% on investments in employee health and wellness programmes.
+The global workforce has never been in greater need of health and wellbeing support.
+According to a recent report published with Kin&Co on employee health, most of the world’s 3.4 billion workers are unwell, with 76% reporting they are struggling with their wellbeing.
+Additionally, A Harvard University study found an average return on investment (ROI) of more than 200% on investments in employee health and wellness programmes.
 Common strategic objectives include improving productivity, reducing “presenteeism” (when employees are at work but not fully productive due to personal health issues) and disability costs.
 Workers spend most of their waking time in the workplace – about one-third of the day – making it the critical environment in which to support positive behavioural change.

 The coronavirus pandemic has stressed the importance in protecting employees’ health and wellbeing, not only in the workplace but also at home, with the unprecedented numbers of employees working from home during the crisis having to deal with challenges they wouldn’t normally have to face at work, including home-schooling children, isolation, lack of structure and others.